namitha-santhosh/Devops-project/README.md

 - The initial setup included the automatic deployment of default pods within the Kubernetes cluster.

-- Deployment and Service configurations were applied to Kubernetes using kubectl to deploy your application.These files are also given
+- Deployment and Service configurations were applied to Kubernetes using kubectl to deploy the application.These files are also given

 **AWS**
-- You configured an AWS target group to manage traffic routing to the application for the worker nodes .
+- I configured an AWS target group to manage traffic routing to the application for the worker nodes .

 - An AWS Application Load Balancer was created and linked to the target group to distribute traffic effectively.